 Matt Berkowitz is a partner in Shearman & Sterling’s Litigation practice.
-His practice focuses on patent litigation in federal district courts and the International Trade Commission (ITC), as well as post-grant proceedings in the US Patent and Trademark Office.
-Mr. Berkowitz has experience across a broad spectrum of technologies, including consumer electronics, memory systems, hybrid vehicles, pre-collision vehicle systems, aircraft components, and pharmaceuticals.
+His practice focuses on patent litigation in federal district courts and the International Trade Commission (ITC), as well as post-grant patent proceedings in the US Patent and Trademark Office.
+Mr. Berkowitz has experience across a broad spectrum of technologies, including consumer electronics, computer networking, memory systems, LEDs, various vehicle systems, aircraft components, and software.

 - Representing Airbus before the Federal Circuit in an appeal from an inter partes reexamination.
 Mr. Berkowitz argued the appeal, which resulted in a precedential opinion in Airbus's favor.
 Airbus S.A.S. v.
 Firepass Corp.
 (Fed.
 Cir.
 July 17, 2015).
 Mr. Berkowitz also argued several appeals for Airbus before the Patent Trial and Appeal Board, wherein the Board affirmed the rejection of all asserted claims.
 Firepass v.
 Airbus (E.D.N.Y).